 We have also published a range of resources to help those who may be struggling with grief and loss during this time.

 The Fawkner Memorial Park tea rooms have re-opened for table service, based on social distancing restrictions, and will continue their takeaway services for tea, coffee, food and floristry.
+You may be asked to sign in or register via a QR code on entry.

 Monday to Friday, 7:30am - 2:00pm